dasch-swiss/dsp-tools/README.md

    - `[dev-packages]` lists additional dependencies used for tests and deployment.
  - `Pipfile.lock` enables deterministic builds, by exactly pinning the version of all (sub-) dependencies.
    This is done automatically, you must not edit `Pipfile.lock`.

+The diverse `requirements.txt` files in this repo are only present for backwards compatibility and for GitHub CI.

 If you want to install a new package, install it with `pipenv install package`.
 This
  - installs the package (incl. sub-dependencies) in your virtual environment